 The ruins are about 3 km (1.86 miles) from the center of Tulum.
-You have severa, ways of getting there.
+You have several ways of getting there.

-In Tulum Pueblo there are many bike rental shops – you’ll also find them dotted along the main highway.
-Prices per day are between 100 to 150 Mexican Pesos (between $5 and $7.50 USD), making cycling also a very affordable option.
+In Tulum Pueblo, there are many bike rental shops – you’ll also find them dotted along the main highway.
+Prices per day are between 150 to 200 Mexican Pesos (between $9 and $12 USD), making cycling also a very affordable option.

-Arguably the cheapest way is to travel to the site is by colectivo, making it ideal for those on a shoestring budget.
+Arguably the cheapest way to travel to the site is by colectivo, making it ideal for those on a shoestring budget.
 Colectivos are always trundling along the main highway that splits the town from the coast, and they will pick you up along the main route at any time.
-The route (one-way) costs just 20 Mexican Pesos – that is just $1 USD!
+The route (one-way) costs just 25 Mexican Pesos – that is just $1.50 USD!

 Cancun is 131 km (81.4 miles) from Tulum.

 Alternatively, you can take one of the four ADO buses from Cancun that will take you right to the site.
 There are no direct colectivos from Cancun to Tulum.
-If this is how you want to travel, you’ll have to take a colectivo to Playa del Carmen, and then change for Tulum.
+If this is how you want to travel, you’ll have to take a colectivo to Playa del Carmen and then change to Tulum.
 This is fairly straightforward and quite cheap too.

 I don’t recommend a taxi, as they will be expensive – it’s best to have your own car for these sorts of distances.

-Finally, you can join a guided tour departing from Cancun that will also take you to Coba ruins.
-For more information, click here.
+Finally, you can join this guided tour departing from Cancun that will also take you to Coba ruins.

 From Playa del Carmen